chulminy/CIVE497-CIVE700/task/task06/README.md

 [![](http://img.youtube.com/vi/y-CTJWiyw38/0.jpg)](https://youtu.be/y-CTJWiyw38)

 A sample script is provided in this problem.
 You are going to make your own `find_aruco_num` script, which is given as p-code.
 If you are a Python user, you need to make an equivalent function to identify marker ids.
 To do so, you need to import `aruco_marker.mat` to your Python script.
 Note that you **should not** use any computer vision library (including marker detection library) in MATLAB or Python.
 You can solve this using `ComputeH` that you made and some basic functions in MATLAB or Python.
 Note that this is not a feature matching problem so do not try to match features on the marker on the test image and original marker image.

-**Note that if you can complete problems 4,5 and 6 using Python, you will receive extra 5 points.**

 ## Submission of Your Work
 * **YOU MUST INCLUDE YOUR RESULTING GRAPHS OR IMAGES INTO YOUR REPORT**